Eduvos: Academics

+Eduvos offers over 20 accredited qualifications across five faculties; Applied Science, Commerce, Humanities, Information technology, and Law.

+The institution offers bachelor's degrees in commerce, information technology, law, social sciences, creative arts, communications, and bio sciences.
+Eduvos also offers a number of postgraduate qualifications.

 Accreditation and affiliations

 Eduvos is registered with the Department of Education as a Higher Education Institution (No.2001/HE07/008) in accordance with the Higher Education Act, and its bachelor's degrees are accredited by the Council on Higher Education's Higher Education Quality Committee.
 All of Eduvos' qualifications are registered on the National Qualifications Framework by the South African Qualifications Authority.
 A number of qualifications are also accredited by local, international, professional, and industry bodies such as the Association of Chartered Certified Accountants in the UK.
 However, it is not registered with the Health Professions Council of South Africa, though it is with the Design Education Forum of Southern Africa, the Chartered Institute of Management Accountants, the Midrand Tourism Association, the Computer Society of South Africa and the Information Technology Association.

-Eduvos also received accreditation from the British Accreditation Council (BAC) in 2025.
+Eduvos is accredited by the British Accreditation Council (BAC).

-Language policy

-Eduvos's language of instruction is English.
-The institution's policy of inclusiveness allows access to students whose mother tongue is not English by offering specialised English language skills programmes, support and training.
+The institution was also the first private tertiary education institution in South Africa to become affiliated with the Golden Key Society.
+As of 2026, 1,088 Eduvos students have joined the institution's chapter of Golden Key.